-- I'm Crushing on Little Big Town's "Girl Crush"
+- Country Stars Have Little Big Town’s Back in “Girl Crush” Controversy

-- Miranda Lambert and Carrie Underwood Remain at No. 1 on Top 20
+- Carrie Underwood Returns To No. 1 on Top 20

-- Krystal Keith in the Kitchen: Homemade Miso Soup
+- Krystal Keith in the Kitchen: Bananas Foster Pancakes

 Bentley's musical style is considered to be more traditional than many of his contemporaries and often contains traditional themes of lost or forbidden love, drinking and cheating.
 "Lot of leavin' left to do", one of his biggest singles, is also reminiscent of Waylon Jennings' style of Outlaw country with Western Swing influences.
 Early life